brianmhunt/knockout-es6-collections/README.md

 These functions also expose some Knockout observable functions, namely:

-- `subscribe(callback, thisArg)` where the callback receives the entire collection when called
+- `subscribe(callback[, thisArg])` where the callback receives the entire collection when called
 - `valueHasMutated()`
 - `getSubscriptionCount()`

+## Changelog

+15 Jul 2015 – 🐸  2.1.0
+ - Fixed bugs with `ko.Set` and `ko.WeakSet`
+ - Removed minified version since we have no auto-build process

 ### Test

-Run tests with `karma start`.
+Run tests with `karma start` (or if karma is not installed globally, `./node_modules/karma/bin/karma start`).